Isaiah: Biography

 Against the Holy One of Israel!

 According to the account in 2 Kings 19 (and its derivative account in 2 Chronicles 32) an angel of God fell on the Assyrian army and slew 185,000 of its men in one night.
 "Like Xerxes in Greece, Sennacherib never recovered from the shock of the disaster in Judah.
 He made no more expeditions against either Judea or Egypt."

 The remaining years of Hezekiah's reign were peaceful.
 Isaiah probably lived to its close, and possibly into the reign of Manasseh.
-The time and manner of his death are not specified in either the Bible or other primary sources.
+The time and manner of his death are not specified in either the Hebrew Bible (Tanakh) or other primary sources.
 The Talmud says that he suffered martyrdom by being sawn in two under the orders of Manasseh.

-The book of Isaiah, along with the book of Jeremiah, is distinctive in the Hebrew bible for its direct portrayal of the "wrath of the " as presented, for example, in Isaiah 9:19 stating "Through the wrath of the of hosts is the land darkened, and the people shall be as the fuel of the fire."
+The book of Isaiah, and the book of the prophet Jeremiah, are distinctive in the Hebrew Bible for their direct portrayal of the "wrath of the " as presented, for example, in Isaiah 9:19 stating "Through the wrath of the of hosts is the land darkened, and the people shall be as the fuel of the fire."